Rajatgms/react-ssr/ReadMe.md

 - It will hung browser screen.
 - Solution 1 - use `catch` and send `generic error message` - Not an elegant solution.
 - Solution 2 - use `catch` and render app without data - Not an elegant solution.
+- Solution 3 - map each promise, wrap them around Promise and resolve them before promises.all call.